PowerDNS/pdns/docs/settings.rst

 -  IP Ranges, separated by commas or whitespace
 -  Default: 0.0.0.0/0, ::/0

-For type=MASTER zones (or SLAVE zones with slave-renotify enabled) PowerDNS automatically sends NOTIFYs to the name servers specified in the NS records.
+For type=MASTER zones (or SLAVE zones with :ref:`setting-secondary-do-renotify` enabled) PowerDNS automatically sends NOTIFYs to the name servers specified in the NS records.
 By specifying networks/mask as whitelist, the targets can be limited.
 The default is to notify the world.
 To completely